Enjoy the Ride

 Commuter Routes: We have developed a number of designated bike routes for commuters, tried and tested by local bike clubs, along primary roads, greenways, and trails in the region guiding commuters primarily within Roanoke, Blacksburg, and Lynchburg cities.
 We want to hear from you.
 If you have a route that is well tested and would like to share it with others, let us know.

 Safety should always be a top concern for cyclists riding on the street with cars.
 There are a number of steps that bicyclists can take to improve both their safety and that of the motorists on the road.
-Bicyclists should always ride with caution, obey all traffic laws and follow these key Road Cycling Safety Best Practices and Rules of the Road.
+Bicyclists should always ride with caution, obey all traffic laws and behave predictably.
+Read our Guide to Bicycle Commuting for more detailed information.

 Details to Consider